AlexKempen/resume-wiki/wiki.md

 Your resume is essentially a 30-second elevator pitch on paper, encapsulating your contact information, education, experience, and background.
 Its purpose is to convince the hiring team to interview you.

 Understanding your target audience is crucial.
-We wrote this wiki to describe what happens to your resume once it’s submitted, and [what the hiring process looks like from the employer’s perspective](https://thetechresume.com/samples/the-hiring-pipeline).
+We wrote this wiki to describe what happens to your resume once it’s submitted and [what the hiring process looks like from the employer’s perspective](https://thetechresume.com/samples/the-hiring-pipeline).
 The suggestions made in this wiki are made with this in mind, and we encourage applicants to be strategic with how they craft their resumes.

 Ultimately, your resume can only do so much if you don’t have **genuine, relevant experience**.